Ethics, Evaluation, Internet Safety and Acceptable Use

 Before beginning this "Thing", complete the Pre-Assessment of your technology proficiency.

 Digital Citizenship is a concept which helps teachers, technology leaders and parents to understand what students/children/technology users should know to use technology appropriately.
 Digital Citizenship is more than just a teaching tool; it is a way to prepare students/technology users for a society full of technology.
 Too often we see students as well as adults misuse and abuse technology because they are unaware of what is appropriate.
 Our goal for this lesson is to help you become aware of what is appropriate and what could be harmful.
-Review the 9 Elements of Digital Citizenship and think about how you can integrate this into your classroom to promote appropriate and acceptable use.
+Review the 9 Themes of Digital Citizenship and think about how you can integrate the REPs at the bottom of the article into your classroom to promote appropriate and acceptable use.

 Acceptable Use and appropriate use of the Internet is something that both teachers and students must understand.
 Educators must be constantly evaluating resources for appropriate use, and modeling for students.
 Each school district must have an Acceptable Use Policy (AUP) for students and staff in order to get Universal Service Funding.
 These policies outline the safe practices, expectations and responsibilities of using technology within the educational environment.